 Explain how the presentation addresses issues or practices that are relevant to the work of two-year college teacher-scholars.

-Identify one or more constituent group(s) within TYCA or CCCC who would be interested in your presentation (for example, first-year writing teachers, online teaching, writing center directors, writing program administrators, literature instructors, integrated reading and writing instructors, etc.)
+Identify one or more constituent group(s) within TYCA or CCCC who would be interested in your presentation (for example, first-year writing teachers, writing center directors, writing program administrators, literature instructors, integrated reading and reading instructors, etc.).

 Write a detailed description of the session or presentation that includes the following information: